FarzinKhosravi/Hotel-Booking-SPA-React-TailwindCSS/README.md

 Also Speed of Work by the Tailwind Framework is very high and it results in an Optimal Output.

+I am currently working on optimizing the app codes 🤓

 ## Getting Started 🚀

 To get started with this project, follow these steps: